Which Vein Treatment is Right for You ?

 Endovenous Laser Treatment (EVLT) is a minimally invasive treatment for varicose veins, the large rope like veins that look blue or red and protrude from under the skin.
 Radio frequency delivered through a needle smaller than a human hair pulses heat to kill the affected vein, redirecting blood flow to healthier, stronger veins.
 The discomfort associated with varicose veins is relieved right away, and patients can expect to see results in 3-8 weeks, depending on the size of the vein treated.
-You will need to wear compression hosiery for a couple of weeks, and over the counter painkillers like acetaminophen or ibuprofen will usually manage the discomfort.
+You will need to wear compression hosiery for one week, and use over the counter painkillers like Acetaminophen or Ibuprofen to manage the discomfort.

-Following laser treatment, the affected vein still remains in the leg, and must be removed to finish the treatment.
+Following laser treatment, varicose veins may need to be removed to finish the treatment.
 In a procedure known as phlebectomy, a micro-puncture is made near the now shrunken varicose vein, and it is removed.
 Afterward, the patient wears compression wrap for 48 hours.
 No anesthetic is needed for phlebectomy.

 For spider vein relief, Dr. Gomez and the Houston Vein Institute often recommend Veinwave.
 This technology uses a microwave pulse to kill the spider veins, eliminating them immediately.
-A typical session lasts about 15 minutes, and results are immediately visible.
-Patients return to work and all normal activities right away.
+A typical session lasts about 15 minutes.
+Patients can return to work and resume normal activities right away.

 Sclerotherapy is also a common treatment for both varicose and spider veins.
 A tiny needle injects a scarring agent into the veins, causing them to scar over and disappear.
-The doctor will inject a local anesthetic to ease any discomfort.
-The procedure is fast, and compression bandages are applied immediately afterwards.
-Patients continue wearing compression stockings in the following weeks to ensure the veins scar as small as possible, so that they are no longer visible when healing is complete.
+The procedure is fast.
+Patients need to wear compression stockings for one weeks to ensure the veins scar as small as possible, and are no longer visible when healing is complete.